AreebPJ/cne-sfia2-brief/README.md

 * As part of the project, you need to create an Ansible Playbook that will provision the environment that your CI Server needs to run.
 * The project must make use of a reverse proxy to make your application accessible to the user.

-## Aproach
+## Getting Started
-The steps taken to acomplish the project were as follows:
+The steps taken automate the testing and deployment of the application were as follows:
-1. Get the app running with docker and docker compose.
+1. Terraform
- * This involved creating Dockerfiles to build images for the frontend, backend and database.
+Terraform was used to spin up 2 EC2 instances.
- * Creating a yaml file to build the images and deploy the app
+One EC2 instance for jenkins and one for testing.
-2. Jenkins
+Two RDS instances.
+One for testing and one for deployment.
- * Deploy Jenkins on another VM
+After the instances have been spun up terraform outputs the public DNS for the instance to be configured for jenkins.

- * Create a pipeline job that will ssh onto the deploy VM, build the images and deploy the app.
+2. Ansible
- * Another jenkins job for the test VM that test the backend and frontend service before deploying it.
+The